nicoolas25/ruby_contracts/README.md

 When you inherit a class that contains contracts, all contracts must be satified by the subclass.

-If you override a method, you still have to satisfy the existing contracts for this method and you can add some others.
+If you override a method, you still have to satisfy the existing postconditions for this method and you can add some others.
+This means that postconditions groups are AND-ed and preconditions groups are OR-ed by inheritance.

 See the [issue #1](https://github.com/nicoolas25/ruby_contracts/issues/1) for an example.